nahidahmed02/the-dressing-room/README.md

 [Live Site Link](https://github.com/facebook/create-react-app)

-## It is warehouse management based website.
+## It is a warehouse management based website.
 It is decorated specially for cricket equipment.
 Where various kind of cricket accessories will found.
 And a logged in user can get/add/update/delete items.

 ## Used Features and Functionality